mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `auth_request off;`<br/>
 **Context:** server, location

 Enables authorization based on the result of a subrequest and sets the URI to which the subrequest will be sent.
-We have enhanced this directive to allow variables in the parameter.
+We have enhanced this directive on top of the [open-source version](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html#auth_request) to allow variables in the parameter.
 This enables you to pass the query parameters to the authorization logic:
 ```nginx
 auth_request /auth$is_args$args;
 ```
+The request will be granted if the auth response returns a 2xx status code, and rejected in case of a 401 or 403.
+All other status codes is considered an error and 500 "internal error" will be returned to the client.

 ### [`auth_request_set`](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html#auth_request_set)